saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 ### RHEL

-To install Backtrace packages, first install Backtrace's RPM mirror by running:
+To install Backtrace packages, first, install Backtrace's RPM mirror by running the following command:

 ```bash
 curl -s https://<LICENSE>:@packagecloud.io/install/repositories/backtrace/stork/script.rpm.sh | sudo bash
 ```

-- LICENSE: Contact us if you haven't received your license yet.
-- RELEASE: RHEL/CentOS Release Number
+Replace `<LICENSE>` with your license number.
+If you haven't received your license number yet, contact us.
+Also, make sure to provide the correct RHEL/CentOS Release Number.

-This will configure yum to pull from Backtrace's RPM mirror.
-To verify proper yum configuration, run:
+This command configures yum to pull packages from Backtrace's RPM mirror.
+To verify the proper yum configuration, run the following commands:

 ```bash
 # Clean and update yum package listing